1. Home

 Year One Curriculum

-You will begin your first year of study by exploring emotions and impulses, and be introduced to the fundamental concepts of objective, obstacle and tactic.
+You will begin your first year of study by exploring emotions and impulses, and be introduced to the fundamental concepts of objective, obstacle, and tactic.
 Intensive instrument work in Voice and Movement supports the foundation of acting technique.
 Students progress with text work and theatrical mask exploration.
-First Session (September-January) classes include Performance Labs in Movement, Shakespeare, Acting, and Viewpoints work under the supervision of the core faculty.
-Second Session (February-May) classes culminate in a formal audition before The Actors Conservatory faculty.
-Your admission to the second year of the program is based on evaluations by your first year instructors and the Managing Artistic Director.
+First Session (September-December) classes include Performance Labs in Movement, Shakespeare, Acting, and Viewpoints work under the supervision of the core faculty.
+Second Session (January-May) classes culminate in a formal audition before The Actors Conservatory faculty.
+Your admission to the second year of the program is based on evaluations by your first-year instructors and the Artistic Director.

 Core Classes